Ray Mears: Career

-In 2009 he was awarded the prestigious Mungo Park Medal.
+In 2009, he was awarded the prestigious Mungo Park Medal.

 In July 2010, Mears was asked by Northumbria Police to help them track fugitive killer Raoul Moat, after he fled his temporary tent-based shelter in the village of Rothbury.

 Between 2010 and 2013 he presented three series of Wild Britain on ITV.
 The first series consisted of six 45 minute episodes, while series two and three had ten episodes of programmes lasting half an hour.
 Each programme would see Mears visit a different habitat in a different part of the country.
 The programme was a rating success, regularly featuring in the top 30 watched programmes of the week.

-2013 also saw Mears write My Outdoor Life, which was a Sunday Times' Bestseller.
+2013 also saw Mears write My Outdoor Life, which was a Sunday Times bestseller.

-In 2014 he presented Wilderness Walks, where he visited six areas of natural beauty across the United Kingdom.
-Each episode would see Mears spend day in a location exploring the local wildlife and offering advice on how to find wild food and make the most of natural resources.
+In 2014, he presented Wilderness Walks, where he visited six areas of natural beauty across the United Kingdom.
+Each episode would see Mears spend a day in a location exploring the local wildlife and offering advice on how to find wild food and make the most of natural resources.
 In 2015 he presented Wild River, a one-off episode where he explores the wildlife around the River Wye.

 2016 saw him present Wild Australia where he explored the wildlife of several locations both on land and in the sea, coming across several iconic Australian species, such as the Red Kangaroo and Platypus.
 He then presented six episodes of Wild France, travelling around the country and looking at its wildlife.
 Following the same format as his previous series, each programme focused on a different environment.
 He returned to Australia in 2017, presenting the seven part-series Australian Wilderness with Ray Mears.

-In 2021 he presented Wild China, a seven part series, where he visited a range of habitats and looked at several iconic animals, including Snow Leopards and Giants Pandas.
+In 2021, he presented Wild China with Ray Mears, a seven part series, where he visited a range of habitats and looked at several iconic species, including snow leopard and giant panda.

 Personal life

 Mears met his first wife, Rachel, in 1992 when she attended one of his five-day survival courses.
 The couple lived in Eastbourne, East Sussex with her two adult children and married in 2005, after Rachel was diagnosed with breast cancer.
 Rachel died in 2006, aged 50, and her ashes are scattered in Ashdown Forest near their home.

-Mears currently lives in Sussex with his second wife Ruth and his stepson.
+Mears married again in 2009 to Ruth.
+They live in Sussex with her stepson.

-In 2019 he was awarded an honorary degree from the University of York's archaeology department for "...his excellent representation of craft, the wilderness and public outreach".
+In 2019, he was awarded an honorary degree from the University of York's archaeology department for "...his excellent representation of craft, the wilderness and public outreach."